-Jason Kibbey, Executive Director
+Jason Kibbey, CEO

 Prior to joining SAC, Jason was the CEO and co-founder of PACT, an apparel company combining design, sustainability, and philanthropy.
 He served as Co-Founder and interim Executive Director of Freedom to Roam, a non-profit initiative that brings together people, organizations, and businesses to enhance and protect wildlife corridors and landscape connectivity in North America.
 While at business school, he worked at Patagonia developing Freedom to Roam.

 Jason started his career as an Associate Consultant at Bain & Company, where he worked on turnaround and product strategies for high-tech companies.